adamhutchings/seismometer-rfcs/text/0004-otel-support.md

         # possibly something entirely different
 ```

 Without this section, no automatic exporting will occur.
-With it, a full export will be called once per plot per program execution.
+With it, a full export of all selected metrics may be performed with
+a single core seismometer function call.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives